ZoengYu/Kinma-Project/README.md

 # Kinma-Project
 *Kinma Project is design for product fundraising platform.*

-This branch use **Golang** as backend server, AngularJS as frontend UI
+Using **Golang** as a backend server, AngularJS as a frontend UI

+##temp

+main branch using Django as a Backend Server for now, we create a new branch for it

 # Integration with AWS